 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the capsules and tablets at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
 The liquid medication preferably should be kept in the refrigerator, but it may be stored at room temperature.
-Throw away any unused medication after 14 days.
 Do not freeze.
-Talk to your pharmacist about the proper disposal of your medication.
+Dispose of any unused medication after 14 days.

 In case of emergency/overdose